NativeScript/docs-v7/gestures.md

 });
 ```
 Possible implementation:
-* Scales up the object with a predefined percentage, centered around the double-tapped region.
+* Scale up the object with a predefined percentage, centered around the double-tapped region.
 Keeping repeating the gesture continues to scale up until the maximum scale is reached.
-* Scales up the smallest targetable view or returns it to its original scale in nested views.
+* Scale up the smallest targetable view or returns it to its original scale in nested views.
-* Used for text selection.
+* Select text.

 ## Long Press